whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-15-Popsugar-Must-Have-May2015-Review.md

 <br>

 <a href="http://www.sageandrow.com/products/bare-shave-cream">Sage & Row Bare Shave Cream</a> - FULL SIZE, $17
 <p>I don't really have a need for shaving creams since my asian heritage has blessed me with the lack of hair in certain areas.
 But I do see that they are made with natural and organic ingredients such as shea butter, aloe, lavender and some essential oils.
-And tube itself looks quite classy so it'll be great to insert into a spa themed gift.
+And the tube itself looks quite classy so it'll be great to insert into a spa themed gift, which is exactly what I'll be doing.</p>
 <br>

 ![Popsugar Box May 2015 Hammonds Candies Taffy](/images/PopsugarMay2015HammondsCandiesTaffy.jpg)